Meghan Markle reveals experience that ‘changed everything’ about her style

 As noted by the outlet, Mehgan herself first publicly wore one of the bags from Cesta Collective in May 2023, while she and Harry went on a dinner date, with Cameron Diaz and her husband, Benji Madden, and Gwyneth Paltrow and her husband, Brad Falchuk.

-Meghan’s investment in Cesta Collective came more than a year after she announced her lifestyle brand, American Riviera Orchard.
+Meghan’s investment in Cesta Collective came months after she announced her lifestyle brand, American Riviera Orchard.
 While details about the company are scarce, some of the items her company will reportedly sell include cookbooks, food, and kitchenware.

 However, earlier this month, it was reported that several items intended to be sold by the luxury brand including yoga mats and picnic labels were incorrectly labeled and needed to be “corrected”.
 The error, identified by the United States Patent and Trademark Office in July, will cost an estimated $11,382 to fix.